ansible/ansible/docs/docsite/rst/reference_appendices/automationhub.rst

 Ansible Automation Hub
 ======================

 `Ansible Automation Hub <https://www.ansible.com/products/automation-hub>`_ is the official location to discover and download supported :ref:`collections <collections>`, included as part of an Ansible Automation Platform subscription.
 These content collections contain modules, plugins, roles, and playbooks in a downloadable package.
-They also how-to guides to implement these collections in your infrastructure.

 Ansible Automation Hub gives you direct access to trusted content collections from Red Hat and Certified Partners.
 You can find content by topic or Ansible Partner organizations.